devfsblock/OA-docs/docs/platform/core-features.md

 #### File Management and Export
 - **Easy Export**: Once validation is complete and the data is finalized, submitters can easily export their labeled datasets
 - **Multiple Formats**: Support for various industry-standard formats
-- **Secure Storage**: The decentralized storage on BNB Greenfield ensures secure and efficient file retrieval
+- **Secure Storage**: The decentralized storage ensures secure and efficient file retrieval

 #### Communication Channel
 - **Direct Interaction**: A built-in communication system allows direct interaction with labelers and validators